 As described below, two historic districts, two conservation districts, and three cultural landscapes that could be considered historical resources were identified near the project site.
 The two historic districts include the San Francisco Civic Center Historic District6 and Market Street Theatre and Loft District.
 The two conservation districts include the New Montgomery-Mission-Second Street Conservation District and the Kearny-Market-Mason-Sutter Conservation District.
 These four districts qualify as CEQA historical resources and either encompass one or more of the four stations, or are within close proximity to one or more or the 22 entrances/exits at the four stations.
-The Market Street Theatre and Loft District.
+The Market Street Theatre and Loft District is located near the project site, but none of the 22 entrances/exits encroach into the district.
 The three cultural landscapes include the Market Street Cultural Landscape, San Francisco Civic Center Historic District and Cultural Landscape, and UN Plaza.
 UN Plaza is individually eligible and is a contributor to the Market Street Cultural Landscape and the Civic Center Cultural Landscape.